 The ancestors of the bearers of the Davor family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the French region of Auvers or Auvers-le-Hamon.
 The name would have appeared there as D'Auvers, meaning "from Auvers."

 Early Origins of the Davor family

 The surname Davor was first found in Suffolk where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Davor family

-Another 111 words (8 lines of text) covering the years 1700, 1694 and 1701 are included under the topic Early Davor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Davor research.
+Another 56 words (4 lines of text) covering the years 1700, 1694 and 1701 are included under the topic Early Davor History in all our PDF Extended History products and printed products wherever possible.

 Davor Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Davor include Davers, Daver, Daves and others.